fungs/mglex/README.rst

 Credits
 ---------

-This package was created using NumPy by Johannes Dröge (code@fungs.de) at the Helmholtz Centre for Infection Research.
+This package was created using NumPy by Johannes Dröge at the Computational Biology of Infection Research Group at the Helmholtz Centre for Infection Research, Braunschweig, Germany.